AnnesofieAmaliePedersen/Marathon_to_Athens/README/README.md

 ymin = 37.953131615314
 xmax = 24.043304430786
 ymax = 38.190110645247
-Downloading the DEM and saving it as: data/raw/greece_dem.tif
+Downloading the DEM, renaming it "greece_dem.tif", and saving it in: data/raw/greece_dem.tif
 ```
 The downloaded DEM is provided in EPSG:4326 geographic coordinates and is reprojected during analysis to match the projected CRS of the historical road network.